AngeliqueDawnbringer/node-acme-lambda/README.md

 - Go to the lambda console, go to pem add-on, create an empty test and run it.
 - You can also add an event that does this for you.
 Normally I have a similar function on the s3 bucket which takes event handling.

+# F.A.Q.
+- Why store the certificate on s3.
+Isn't that super dangerous?
+No in fact it is one of the most safe storing solutions out there, when used correctly!
+AWS S3 is secure by design and by default.
+It is mis configuration and explicitely opening up buckets to public which is the cause for all the data leaks out there.
+We use S3 for durable, highly available storage, to hold the certificate and keys in place and use AWS IAM to manage access using IAM InstanceRoles (not S3API or bucket policies).

+When using AWS IAM roles an policies correctly, you can give access to resources and files - applying least-privilege - on an extremely granular level.
+You can even do payload-encryption using AWS KMS to protect access to the private key even further.

 # Current version
 This version only supports ACMEv1 not ACMEv2.
 Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.